-In every organisation, you’re going to find a combination of good sales professionals and not so good sales professionals.
-I’ve found that particular traits separate the top performers from the bottom.
-In this episode of the Selling in Asia Podcast, I share the traits of good vs bad salespeople.
+In every organisation, you’re going to find a combination of good and bad salespeople.
+Furthermore, I’ve found the key personality traits of successful salespeople that separate the top performers from the bottom.
+Therefore, in this episode of the Selling in Asia Podcast, I’ll share the traits of good vs bad salespeople.

 - 5 Reasons Why You Aren’t Closing The Sale

 - How To Deal With Low Budget Customers

 - Utilizing Data For Effective Sales Leadership with the Head of Sales Operations & Enablement of Carousell

 Traits of a Good Salesperson | Key Traits of Successful Salespeople

 First, you should never meet a salesperson that isn’t friendly because to be a good salesperson, you’ve got to have soft skills to really get along with people.
 For example, there’s this old expression you’ve probably heard.
 “People do business with people they know, like, and trust.”
 They’ve got to like you, so you’ve got to be personable.

 Second, a desirable personal trait of good salespeople is that you’re always exploring and discovering new tools to benefit your customers.
 Why?
 Because selling is not about talking; It’s about listening.
 There’s an expression that says, “You were born with two ears and only one mouth so that you could listen twice as much as you talk.”

 Try to find out more about the customer.
 Therefore, what are their pain points?
 Similarly, what are their goals, hopes, dreams, and aspirations?
 Likewise, what are they hoping to achieve or avoid?
 Above all, you’ve got to be curious and ask a lot of questions.